Scott Corley is in his fourth year as director of athletics at Belmont University.

 “I am honored and excited for this opportunity, at a place that means so much to me,” Corley said.
 “Some of the best years of my life were spent as a student-athlete at Belmont.
 I learned so many life lessons that helped mold me into the person I am today.
 Being able to lead the athletic department, and give my all for a place I love, is truly a dream come true.
 I look forward to working with all the coaches, staff and student-athletes to build upon the solid foundation established by Mike (Strickland).”

-Recent coaching hires have also thrived early on at Belmont, with women's basketball head coach Bart Brooks named 2018 WBCA Maggie Dixon Coach of the Year and softball head coach Brian Levin named 'Best Coaching Hire' of 2017 by the Nashville Post.
+Recent coaching hires have also thrived early on at Belmont, with women's basketball head coach Bart Brooks named 2018 WBCA Maggie Dixon Coach of the Year.

 Moreover, Corley has spearheaded new athletic department initiatives, including a program-wide deal with Under Armour as the official outfitter of the Bruins and a rebrand of the Bruin Club, the athletic department fundraising arm.